It is an exciting time for our medical students. They are enrolled in Mayo Clinic School of Medicine at a transformative time in our school's history.

 Learning the science of health care delivery

 We recognize that our students will begin their careers as physicians in a challenging health care system that continues to see dramatic environmental and cultural shifts.
-Mayo Medical School recognizes that we need to lead the charge by providing advances in how the future generations of physicians are educated — to both understand and transform health care.
+Mayo Clinic School of Medicine recognizes that we need to lead the charge by providing advances in how the future generations of physicians are educated — to both understand and transform health care.

 We are proud to be partnering with the American Medical Association (AMA) and 10 other medical schools to pioneer a curriculum that will provide our students with the skills they need to lead and practice in this new landscape.

-Through our collaboration with Arizona State University (ASU), Mayo Medical School has created an innovative curriculum, called the Science of Health Care Delivery, where our medical students will receive education in areas that have traditionally not been taught in detail in medical school.
+Through our collaboration with Arizona State University (ASU), Mayo Clinic School of Medicine has created an innovative curriculum, called the Science of Health Care Delivery, where our medical students will receive education in areas that have traditionally not been taught in detail in medical school.

 The curriculum explores important topics such as high-value care, which includes evidence-based medicine, quality and process improvement, patient safety, and patient satisfaction.
 The curriculum also addresses population-centered care, including health disparities, patient-centered care, leadership development, health economics, health policy and bioinformatics.

 Our students will be among the first to have a foundation in all aspects of health care and earn a certificate in the Science of Health Care Delivery upon graduation.
 Students can also choose to explore this field further and earn a master's degree in the Science of Health Care Delivery through ASU.